peteroupc/peteroupc.github.io/randextract.md

 <a id=Outside_of_Information_Security></a>
 ## Outside of Information Security

-Outside of information security, randomness extraction serves the purpose of recycling random numbers, to reduce calls to a pseudorandom number generator (PRNG), for example.
-This is in addition to the purpose of generating a seed for a PRNG.
+Outside of information security, randomness extraction serves the purpose of recycling randomly generated numbers or, more generally, to transform those numbers from one form to another while preserving their randomness.
+This can be done, for example, to reduce calls to a pseudorandom number generator (PRNG) or to generate a new seed for such a PRNG.

 Perhaps the most familiar example of randomness extraction is the one by von Neumann (1951)<sup>[**(2)**](#Note2)</sup>: